 A deposed emperor whose vengeful spirit, according to legend, haunted Japan for centuries as one of its most powerful ghosts.

-Born into the cloistered world of the Heian court, Sutoku ascended to the Chrysanthemum Throne as a child in 1123, a pawn in the political machinations of his father, the retired Emperor Toba.
-His reign was a nominal one, overshadowed by the real power held by the retired emperors.
-Forced to abdicate in 1142 to make way for a younger half-brother, Sutoku's bitterness festered.
-His final, fateful act was to dedicate a meticulously copied set of Buddhist sutras to the imperial family, hoping for reconciliation.
-When the court rejected the offering, his rage crystallized.
-He went into exile, allegedly cursing the imperial line and dying in despair.
-In the civil war that followed, his memory was weaponized; defeated warriors were said to have died 'by the curse of the Sutoku Emperor.'
-His story, blending historical grievance with supernatural folklore, cemented his posthumous reputation not as a ruler, but as a foundational figure in Japan's pantheon of wrathful spirits.
+Sutoku ascended the Chrysanthemum Throne as a child in 1123, a pawn of his father, the retired Emperor Toba.
+His reign was nominal; real power rested with retired emperors.
+Forced to abdicate in 1142 in favor of a younger half-brother, Sutoku's bitterness grew.
+He dedicated a meticulously copied set of Buddhist sutras to the imperial family, hoping for reconciliation.
+The court rejected the offering.
+His rage crystallized.
+He went into exile, allegedly cursing the imperial line, and died in despair.
+In the civil war that followed, defeated warriors were said to have died 'by the curse of the Sutoku Emperor.'
+His story blends historical grievance with supernatural folklore, shaping his posthumous reputation as a foundational figure in Japan's pantheon of wrathful spirits.

 The biggest hits of 1119